-- whether you've performed similar duties to the one you're interviewing for
+- Whether you've performed duties similar to the ones for which you're interviewing

 Talk to Your References Before Giving Their Information

 Common courtesy dictates that you ask permission before handing out other people's contact information.
-After all, they may not want to be contacted by future employers and take time out of their day to answer questions.
-This means that you should definitely not put anyone's contact info (aside from your own, of course) on your resume.
+After all, they may not want to be contacted by future employers or take time out of their day to answer questions.
+This means that you should not put anyone's contact info (aside from your own) on your resume.
 Additionally, you will want to know what this person is likely to say about you and thus whether they would be a good reference.

-You should contact your employment references and let them know your situation (hopefully you've already maintained regular contact) and discover for yourself during the conversation whether they would be a good reference.
+You should contact your employment references and let them know your situation.
+Hopefully, you've maintained regular contact and are able to determine whether they would be a good reference.
 You should feel free to ask them directly what they might answer to some of the questions above, as well as questions directly related to the type of job for which you're applying.

 When you speak with your potential reference, remind them of exactly what you did at your old position and your strengths in getting the job done.
-It may have been awhile since you worked with this person, so reminding them of the quality of your work and bring a copy of your resume to refresh their memory even further.
+It may have been a while since you worked with this person, so remind them of the quality of your work and provide a copy of your resume to refresh their memory further.

 Discuss your career goals and see what type of feedback you get from them.
-Presumably you're asking them for an employment reference because you believe they have a favorable opinion about you and/or your work product, so it's likely that most of the people you speak with will be willing to serve as a reference and perhaps go a little further with career advice if they have any.
+Presumably, you're asking them for an employment reference because you believe they have a favorable opinion about you.
+The people you speak with will likely be willing to serve as a reference and may even offer career advice if they have any.

 Maintain Your References

-After you've spoken to a group of people you believe will give you positive references, compile their information (name, company, title, phone, address) in one document and print it out.
-You should bring this sheet to every interview you have and give it to those employers in whom you have an interest.
+After you've spoken to a group of people you believe will give you positive references, compile their information (name, company, title, phone, and address) in one document and print it out.
+You should bring this sheet to every interview you have and give it to those employers in whom you have an interest, upon request.

 Just remember that the employment references are something you've earned and shouldn't be handed out to everyone who asks for a resume.
 The typical time to give reference information is at the end of an interview (maybe even your second interview).
-Let the employer request it, don't just throw it at them.
-If they have an interest in hiring you, they will ask you for references, and that's when you professionally pull it out of your folder.
+Let the prospective employer request it.
+If they have an interest in hiring you, they will ask you for references, which you should have available.

 You should also keep in touch with these references.
-Keep them abreast of your progress and make sure to thank them each time you get a job--graciousness goes a long way in the professional world.
-Your references likely have an interest in your future success, so they'll want to know how you're doing professionally, and it also increases their professional network.
+Keep them up to date on your progress and make sure to thank them each time you get a job.
+Your references may have an interest in your future success, so they'll want to know how you're doing professionally.
+Maintaining positive connections also increases both or your professional networks.

 Company Policies on Employment References

 Another consideration would be to waive your right to sue a former employee in exchange for the employer's willingness to respond honestly to potential employers.
-The catch here of course is that you need to double and triple check to confirm that your reference will be unequivocally positive.
+The problem here is that you need to double check to confirm that your reference will be unequivocally positive.
 The last thing you want is to give up your right only to receive poor references.

 Letters of Recommendations

-Letters of recommendation may be necessary in upper level professional settings (e.g., law firms often request such letters from attorney applicants), though they are becoming less common.
+Letters of recommendation may be necessary for jobs in professional settings (e.g., law firms often request such letters from attorney applicants), though they are becoming less common.
 You should go through the same steps in contacting your references as outlined above, and ask if they would be willing to write a letter.
-This is obviously more labor intensive on a former employer's part, so you might suggest a general structure which they could follow.
+This is more labor-intensive on a former employer's part, so you might suggest a general structure that they could follow.

 Letters of recommendation should be simple but descriptive of the work you've performed, the quality of work, and opinion of your potential for future work.
 You might give your employment reference a simple outline such as:

-- how you are connected professionally--what position you had, how the reference is qualified to recommend you
+- How you are connected professionally, what position you had, and how the reference is qualified to recommend you

-- your qualifications for the job--skills, achievements, aptitude
+- Your qualifications for the job, skills, achievements, and aptitude

-- simple conclusion as to the level of recommendation (highly recommend obviously being the best)
+- Simple conclusion as to the level of recommendation (highly recommend being the best)

-You can give the employment reference tips on how you fit some of the above, but don't be pushy--they have their own opinion and it's off-putting to be told what to write.
-Because of the time such a letter takes to write, you might also consider giving the writer a small gift, or at least a written note, of appreciation.
+You can give the employment reference tips on how you fit some of the above, but don't be pushy.
+Your former employer has their own opinion and may be put off by being told what to write.
+Because of the time a letter of reference takes to write, you might also consider giving the writer a small gift, or at least a written note of appreciation.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help